niemanne/Reaction-wheel/build_log.md

 ### Notes:
 Successful and productive first hands-on build day.
 Learned 3D printing and soldering from scratch.
 Ready to focus on calibration and IMU filtering next.

+## 📅 8/4–8/6/2025 – Print Setbacks, Rig Redesign, and Accelerated Recovery

+### Summary
+Spent the past few days navigating unexpected 3D printing failures and rethinking the physical design.
+The initial frame design failed twice due to shaft misalignment and warping, prompting a shift toward alternative frame solutions.
+Ultimately, pivoted to a more compact and faster-to-print 3D model.
+Print settings were optimized to drastically reduce print time.
+Manual prototyping (with LEGO) was used in the meantime to stabilize the system and maintain progress on the control loop.

+### What was done:
+- Attempted two full prints of the original 3D frame design
+  - First print: shaft hole fit too loose (2.5mm hole for 2.3mm shaft)
+  - Second print: warping and structural issues due to part size
+- Analyzed failure points: filament tension, hole tolerances, adhesion
+- Designed a **smaller and skinnier version** of the frame to print faster
+- Modified Cura slicing settings to reduce estimated print time
+  - Lowered infill %
+  - Adjusted layer height and shell thickness
+- Began printing the revised model with updated settings
+- Used LEGO bricks to construct an interim motor + MPU6050 test rig
+- Ensured perpendicular mounting of MPU relative to motor shaft
+- Continued PID code testing and logic refinement during hardware delays

+### Topics Studied:
+- Tolerance and fit for motor shaft and printed parts
+- PLA print failure mitigation (adhesion, Z-offset, print time)
+- Lightweight structural design for inertia-based systems
+- Trade-offs between infill pattern, strength, and time efficiency
+- PID loop tuning strategy ahead of live system integration

+### Key Takeaways:
+- Dimensional accuracy is critical for rotating components
+- Adjusting infill and layer height drastically affects print duration
+- Temporary test rigs (LEGO) help keep momentum during hardware setbacks
+- Rebuilding the physical frame doesn't mean abandoning control development
+- Need to consider print orientation and support settings for cleaner results

+### Design Considerations:
+- New frame must fit motor securely and accommodate wire routing
+- MPU6050 must be tightly fixed to avoid false acceleration/gyro data
+- System symmetry and mass distribution remain important for clean PID response
+- Mounting orientation should match final control assumptions

+### Hardware Updates:
+- Abandoned initial frame after two failed prints
+- Rebuilt frame design with slimmer dimensions for faster fabrication
+- Updated Cura settings and started printing the new model
+- Interim LEGO rig used to test wiring and motion feedback loop

+### Next Steps:
+- Complete printing and assemble revised 3D frame
+- Transfer components from LEGO rig to new structure
+- Run live PID loop using MPU6050 and motor inside new frame
+- Begin tuning for stability and precision
+- Record video demos + finalize GitHub code and documentation